J.D. Fox Micro Resource Center

 Built-in VNC server for Mac OS X

-Starting with OS X 10.4, Mac computers have VNC server software already.
-Below are some links to a well-done blog posting showing how to enable it.
+Starting with Mac OS X 10.4, Mac computers have VNC software built-in, referred to as Screen Sharing (formerly called Apple Remote Desktop).
+Below are some links to some well-done blog postings by Graham Miln, Director of a software company called DssW in the U.K., showing how to enable it.

 Apple Remote Desktop (VNC client for Mac)

-Apple offers a paid product called Apple Remote Desktop (ARD), which is actually a VNC client compatible with other VNC-based products, such as the ones listed above.
-It supports additional features such as directory listings of the remote computers, scripting, and remote software installation and file copy (to Apple computers).
+Apple offers a paid product called Apple Remote Desktop (ARD), which is VNC software that supports additional features such as directory listings of the remote computers, scripting, and remote software installation and file copy (to Apple computers).
 Please note that in the ARD world, "client computer" refers to a remote computer running VNC server, while the computer running ARD (the VNC client), is called the "admin computer".

 Microsoft Remote Desktop / Terminal Services

-The Microsoft Remote Desktop system uses Remote Desktop Protocol (RDP), which is an alternative method of connecting to a Windows-based computer remotely.
-It seems similar to VNC, but it is not compatible.
+The Microsoft Remote Desktop system uses Remote Desktop Protocol (RDP), which is an alternative method of connecting to a Microsoft Windows-based computer remotely.
+It's quite different from VNC.
 RDP requires you to log on to the remote computer in a separate Windows user session, meaning anyone sitting in front of the remote computer will not be able to see what you are doing (as they can with VNC).
 RDP is also known as Terminal Services.

 RDP is less suitable than VNC for remote technical assistance and user support, but it offers a more secure, functional, manageable, and robust method for a user to connect to his or her own computer at the office from a remote location.